sertansenturk/tomato/README.md

 Installation
 -------

-If you want to install tomato, it is recommended to install the package and dependencies into a virtualenv.
+If you want to install **tomato**, it is recommended to install the package and dependencies into a virtualenv.
 In the terminal, do the following:

     virtualenv env
     source env/bin/activate

+To install change the current directory to the repository folder and install by:

+    cd path/to/tomato
     python setup.py install

 If you want to be able to edit files and have the changes be reflected, then install the repository like this instead:

+    cd path/to/tomato
     pip install -e .

 The algorithm uses several modules in Essentia.
 Follow the [instructions](essentia.upf.edu/documentation/installing.html) to install the library.
 Then you should link the python bindings of Essentia in the virtual environment: